ADGEfficiency/dsr-rl/PITCHME.md

 ### Motivation - simplicity

+Sometimes it's eaiser to pick an action
+- rather than to quantify return for each action, then pick action

 Policy gradients are more general and versatile

 More compataible with recurrent neural networks

-Can be easier to just select an action – rather than quantify return

 ---
 ### Policy gradients versus value functions